Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index3.md

 <figcaption>The "3" is exclusive.
 One way to think about it, is that 3 - 1 specifies the length of the list, starting from index 1.</figcaption>

 ## Strings
 Strings are very similar to lists, except they are immutable, meaning they cannot be changed.
-And they are initialized by quotes instead of brackets.
+And they are initialized by quotes (single or double) instead of brackets.

 	:::python
 	print(type("Hello!")) # <class 'str'>
-	test = "cool!"
+	test = 'cool!'
 	# test[0] = "d" # ERROR: NOT ALLOWED
 	print(test[0]) # c
 	print(test[1:3]) # oo